 We have oodles of very tasty specimens and data to work with.
 We've got great skin impressions and scale patterns from at least ten species and interesting pathological specimens that provide valuable insights into hadrosaur behaviour.
 Locally, we have an excellent specimen you can visit in the Courtenay and District Museum on Vancouver Island, Canada.
 The first hadrosaur bones were found on Vancouver Island a few years back by Mike Trask, VIPS, on the Trent River near Courtenay.

+The Courtenay hadrosaur is a first in British Columbia, but our sister province of Alberta has them en masse.
 Given the ideal collecting grounds, many of the papers on hadrosaurs focus on our Canadian finds.
-These herbivorous beauties are also found in Europe, South America, Mexico, Mongolia, China and Russian.
+These herbivorous beauties are also found in Europe, South America, Mexico, Mongolia, China, and Russia.
 Hadrosaurs had teeth arranged in stacks designed for grinding and crushing, similar to how you might picture a cow munching away on the grass in a field.
 These complex rows of "dental batteries" contained up to 300 individual teeth in each jaw ramus.
 But even with this great number, we rarely see them as individual specimens.

 They didn't appear to shed them all that often.
 Older teeth that are normally shed in our general understanding of vertebrate dentition, were resorped, meaning that their wee osteoclasts broke down the tooth tissue and reabsorbed the yummy minerals and calcium.